Fatsia japonica, False Aralia: Planting, Growing, and Care.

 • Why do leaves dry out and turn brown?

-In summer, overly hot exposure can scorch the foliage.
-In this case, consider moving your plant to a more shaded spot.
-In winter, excessive cold, further intensified by wind, can also damage the foliage (young spring foliage is particularly sensitive).
-In this situation, you can protect the plant with winter fleece (to be removed during milder spells), plant wind-filtering vegetation, or relocate your plant to a more sheltered position.
+In winter, extreme cold, further intensified by wind, can also damage the foliage (young spring foliage is particularly sensitive to this).
+In this case, you can protect the plant with winter fleece (to be removed during milder spells), plant wind-filtering vegetation, or relocate your plant to a more sheltered area.

 • Can I prune my Fatsia?

-Apart from cleaning the bush by removing old, damaged foliage, pruning is not essential, but the Fatsia tolerates this operation well if the plant becomes too large.
-It's best to carry this out in spring.
+Apart from tidying up the bush by removing old, damaged foliage, pruning is not essential, but the Fatsia tolerates this operation well if the plant becomes too large.
+It is best to carry this out in spring.

 Comments